Anyhow… I have discovered that in order to do this, the best thing to do is - before I write, I come up with the one thing I want to say.

 When Taitsukun first appeared in 2002, it was on something called Reiko cards... postcard-like things... that offer, if we were to translate 'Reiko' to English, "strictly enforcing the rules" cards.

 Unfortunately for Pierre and Jonathan (Taitsukun), these guys are not very good at saying the politically correct thing, and seem to do a better job utilizing body language…

 Okay… don't you believe that!
 Their actions are every bit as weird as their words!
 Stranger even!

-But that is what makes it all so offing weird that makes you stand up and scream WTF!?
+But that is what makes it all so effing weird that makes you stand up and scream WTF!?

-Taitsukun have been a phenomenon in Japan since their inception in 2002… and yet, all I know them for is some truly weird Japanese packaging.
+Taitsukun have been a phenomenon in Japan since their inception in 2002… and yet, all I know of them is for some truly weird Japanese packaging.